 Accidents on construction sites can occur because of issues with machinery and equipment.
 Construction equipment is very complex, and requires dedicated maintenance, education, and attention to operate safely.
 Manufacturers who fail to produce quality equipment and subcontractors or contractors who fail to provide a safe worksite can be held liable for any injuries that result from their negligence.

-Call (401) 200-4059 or send us a message to schedule a free consultation and speak with our Rhode Island construction machinery and equipment accidents lawyers.
+Call (401) 200-4059 to schedule a free consultation and speak with our Rhode Island machinery accident lawyers.

 Who is at Fault for Construction Machinery and Equipment Accidents?